Gary F. Bengier

 Gary F. Bengier (born February 25, 1955) is an American entrepreneur, business executive, technologist and writer.
 He is best known as the CFO of eBay, who led the company's initial and secondary public offerings.
 He also took senior executive positions at various Silicon Valley technology companies.

-Bengier is the author of the philosophical speculative fiction novel Unfettered Journey.
+Bengier is the author of two philosophical speculative fiction works: Unfettered Journey (2020) and Journey to 2125 (2024).

-Early life and career
+Early life and education

 Bengier was raised in Richmond, Ohio.
 His father was a US veteran, who served as a U.S. Marine during the Korean War.

 From 1979 to 1981, Bengier attended Harvard Business School where he earned an MBA degree.
 In 2012, Bengier completed his MA degree in philosophy from San Francisco State University, where he studied philosophy of mind.
-Bengier also holds a BBA in Computer Science and Operations Research from Kent State University (summa cum laude).
+Bengier also holds a BBA in Computer Science and Operations Research from Kent State University, where he graduated summa cum laude.

 Early in his career, Bengier served as corporate controller at Compass Design Automation in 1993–1996.
 Prior to eBay, he was a vice president and CFO of VXtreme, a streaming video company, later acquired by Microsoft Corporation.